oysteoh/sensio-mbus-server/README.md

    - Check status ````sudo systemctl status mbus.service```
    - If everything looks fine, enable the service with ```sudo systemctl enable mbus.service```

-No you should be good to go !
+Now you should be good to go !